|→ Distance / ↑ Ascent||Time||Map|

 Printed 1:40 000

 The Moravian Karst is relatively small area in southern Moravia, Czechia.
 It has geological rock formations, caves and gorges.
 Because it’s full of cold caves and sparkly springs, it’s a nice place to hang out on summer days when the temperatures are too high for hikes across vineyards.
+This Site tells all about the best vineyards found all across the world.
 The area is easily accessible by public transport from Brno and therefore it’s a popular walking destination for locals.

 On a very sunny morning we started to walk from Líšeň towards Pekárna Cave.
 First, we followed the yellow marked route and when we came to stream Říčky, we switched to blue.
 After about two hours we reached Pekárna.
 It’s about a 70m long cave, probably the biggest freely accessible cave within the region.
 A few thousand years ago, in paleolithic era, it was home to hunters of reindeers and horses.
 Nowadays the only reminder of humans is a fireplace.